SAIM1130 - Savings and investment income: foreign income

 Foreign income: special rules

-If someone is either not domiciled in the UK, or not ordinarily resident in the UK, they may claim to be taxed only on ‘relevant foreign income’ that is actually received in the UK.
-This is the ‘remittance basis’ ( SAIM1140).
-‘Relevant foreign income’ includes trade and property income, but the rules in Part 8 ITTOIA05 are most likely to be applicable to savings and investment income taxable under Part 4 of ITTOIA05 (interest, dividends from non-UK companies, deeply discounted securities, sales of foreign dividend coupons), and to certain types of miscellaneous income taxable under Part 5, including annual payments.
+Foreign income can also include employment type income.
+This manual is only however concerned with ‘relevant foreign income’.
+‘Relevant foreign income’ includes trade and property income, but the rules in Chapter A1 Part 14 ITA 2007 are most likely to apply to savings and investment income taxable under Part 4 of ITTOIA05 (interest, dividends from non-UK companies, deeply discounted securities, sales of foreign dividend coupons), and to certain types of miscellaneous income taxable under Part 5, including annual payments.

 Deductions from foreign income